cbfrance/christopherbfrance.com/source/2009-09-24-the-special-case-of-need-magazine.html.markdown

 <img src="/images/premierecover.jpg" alt="Need" title="Need magazine" />

-If you have never seen it, you should check it out -- it's the highest quality printing that you can get, with gigantic gorgeous photos of some truly incredible stories.
+If you have never seen it, you should check it out &mdash; it's the highest quality printing that you can get, with gigantic gorgeous photos of some truly incredible stories.
 A rare find.

 So I was incredibly disappointed to get an email from them this morning explaining their difficulties with revenue, especially after they <a href="http://needmagazine.com">suffered a major break-in</a> last year, that cost them nearly $250,000, I hear.
 It's a sad story, especially as we watch the last gasp of the newspaper industry, weakened by it's ad model, now totally broken by the freedom of the internet.